-You must complete your grant/project by the end date designated in your in your application and agreed by the Council on Australia Latin America Relations Board.
+You must complete your grant/project by the end date designated in your in your application and agreed by the COALAR Board.
 Following the grant/project period, an evaluation period of two months (60 days) will commence.

 Grant extensions of no more than one year from the original grant end date may be considered in exceptional circumstances.
-An extension must be requested in writing and confirmed by in writing through a grant variation approved by the Council on Australia Latin America Relations Secretariat.
+An extension must be requested in writing and confirmed in writing through a grant variation approved by the COALAR Secretariat before the original expiration date of the grant agreement.
 The grant variation will be published on GrantConnect.